Generalized permutohedra, h-vector of cotransversal matroids and pure O-sequences: Introduction

 Matroids, simplicial complexes and their h-vectors are all interesting objects that are of great interest in algebraic combinatorics and combinatorial commutative algebra.
 An \newword{order ideal} is a finite collection $X$ of monomials such that, whenever $M \in X$ and $N$ divides $M$, then $N \in X$.
 If all maximal monomials of $X$ have the same degree, then $X$ is pure.
 A pure $O$-sequence is the vector, $h=(h_0=1,h_1,...,h_t)$, counting the monomials of $X$ in each degree.
 The following conjecture by Stanley has motivated a great deal of research on h-vectors of matroid complexes:

 \begin{conj} The h-vector of a matroid is a pure O-sequence. \end{conj}

 The above conjecture has been proven for cographic matroids by both Merino \cite{Me} and Chari \cite{Ch2}.
 It also has been proven for lattice-path matroids by Schweig \cite{Sch}.
 Lattice path matroids are special cases of cotransversal matroids, and we will prove the conjecture for cotransversal matroids.
-We would also like to note that there has been plenty of interesting results related to this conjecture: \cite{BMMNZ},\cite{Ch},\cite{HS},\cite{Hi},\cite{Pr},\cite{Sto},\cite{Sto2}.
+We would also like to note that there has been plenty of interesting results related to this conjecture: \cite{BMMNZ},\cite{Ch},\cite{HS},\cite{Hi},\cite{Pr},\cite{Sto},\cite{TSZ}.

-We prove the conjecture for cotransversal matroids by associating a polytope to each cotransversal matroid called \newword{transversalhedron}.
-This polytope is closely related to \newword{generalized permutohedra}.
-The lattice points inside this polytope (excluding the points on the coordinate hyperplanes $x_i=0$) will be in bijection with bases of the matroid, and the set of lattice points inside this polytope will naturally induce a pure monomial order ideal we are looking for.
+We prove the conjecture for cotransversal matroids by associating a polytope to each cotransversal matroid.
+The lattice points inside this polytope will be in bijection with bases of the matroid, and will naturally induce a pure order ideal we are looking for.

 In section 2, we will go over properties of transversal matroids.
 In section 3, we go over properties of generalized permutohedra.
-In section 4, we define the transversalhedra and good lattice points inside each Minkowski cells.
-We also give a bijection between good lattice points of the transversalhedron coming from $\M$ and bases of $\M$.
+In section 4, we show a connection between transversal matroids and generalized permutohedra.
 In section 5, we prove our main result.
-In section 6, we give an example.

-\textbf{Acknowledgment} The author would like to thank Alexander Postnikov, Richard Stanley and Hwanchul Yoo for useful discussions.
+\textbf{Acknowledgment} The author would like to thank Alexander Postnikov, Richard Stanley, Criel Merino, Fabrizio Zanello and Hwanchul Yoo for useful discussions.
 The author would also like to thank Jose Soto for his advice on transversal matroids, and David Speyer for his advice on fine mixed subdivisions.